Chart Color Schemes

 Ballarat faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 52%, leading that of the average SA2 area (~6,121 people).
+The rate of private health cover is approximately 52% of the total population (~6,121 people), slightly higher than the average SA2 area.
 Mental health issues impact 10.2% of residents, while arthritis affects 8.9%.
-About 63.5% declare themselves completely clear of medical ailments, compared to 62.3% across Rest of Vic..
+A total of 63.5% declare themselves completely clear of medical ailments, compared to 62.3% across Rest of Vic..
 The area has 22.8% of residents aged 65 and over (2,684 people), higher than the 17.8% in Rest of Vic..
 Health outcomes among seniors are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health